C2SM-RCM/CCLM2CMOR/README.rst

 The script is run with ``python cmorlight.py [OPTIONS]``.
 All available command line options are displayed when using the ``--help`` option and are repeated here:

-optional arguments:
-  -h, --help            show this help message and exit -i INIFILE, --ini INIFILE
-                        configuration file (.ini)
-  -t VARTABLE, --table VARTABLE
-                        variables table
-  -r RESLIST, --resolution RESLIST
-                        list of desired output resolutions, comma-separated
-                        (supported: 1hr (1-hourly), 3hr (3-hourly),6hr
-                        (6-hourly),day (daily),mon (monthly) ,sem
-                        (seasonal),fx (for time invariant variables) -v VARLIST, --varlist VARLIST
-                        comma-separated list of variables to be processed -a, --all             process all available variables -c, --chunk-var
-  -n USE_VERSION, --use-version USE_VERSION
-                        version to be added to directory structure -d, --no_derotate     derotate all u and v avariables -m SIMULATION, --simulation SIMULATION
-                        which simulation specific settings to choose -g DRIVING_MODEL_ID, --gcm DRIVING_MODEL_ID
-                        set used driving model
-  -x DRIVING_EXPERIMENT_NAME, --exp DRIVING_EXPERIMENT_NAME
-                        set used experiment
-  -E DRIVING_MODEL_ENSEMBLE_MEMBER, --ensemble DRIVING_MODEL_ENSEMBLE_MEMBER
-                        set used ensemble
-  -O, --overwrite       Overwrite existent output files -f, --force_proc      Try to process variable at specific resolution
-                        regardless of what is written in the parameter table -S, --silent          Write only minimal information to log (variables and resolutions in progress, warnings and errors) -V, --verbose         Verbose logging for debugging -A, --append_log      Append to log instead of overwrite -l, --limit           Limit time range for processing (range set in .ini file or parsed)
-  -s PROC_START, --start PROC_START
-                        Start year for processing if --limit is set.
-  -e PROC_END, --end PROC_END
-                        End year for processing if --limit is set.
-  -M, --multi           Use multiprocessing with number of cores specified in
-                        .ini file.
-  -P, --propagate       Propagate log to standard output.
-  --remove              Remove source files after chunking

 In a file here called *control_cmor.ini* processing options, paths and